 People with graphical minds will love the opportunity to upload your images and make posts from these.
 This is particularly useful if you’re active on Instagram.
 You can then either schedule your new posts or add them to a queue.

 I was initially disappointed that there didn’t seem to be a straightforward way to reshare your tweets via Agorapulse.
 However, I was wrong.
 If you download the Agorapulse Chrome extension, you can share virtually any webpage, including tweets.

-The last section of Agorapulse is Analytics and Reporting.
-You can find data that is both global (related to each social account as a whole) and content-specific (showing how each post performed).
+In Analytics and Reporting, you can find data that is both global (related to each social account as a whole) and content-specific (showing how each post performed).

 You will find some handy stats amongst these, including the best days and times to post for each of your social accounts and community management metrics.

 I was extremely impressed by Agorapulse.
 It does virtually everything you can wish for in a social media management program.
 The native app includes enormous capabilities, and the Chrome add-on catches the remaining features I was looking for.
 Additionally, the mobile app hsa everything you need on the go.